Nightwish2710/APCS-thesis-template/README.md

 * ``configurations.tex`` is the file that I put most of my packages and commands.
 I separate packages and commands according to (self-defined) categories like **pape setup*, **font setup**, etc. so that I can track thing easier but you can throw them everywhere I guess.
 What floats your boat.
 * ``thesis.tex`` is the main .tex file.

-* **TIP**: I give you the ``chapters`` folder to store individual chapter.
+* **TIP:** I give you the ``chapters`` folder to store individual chapter.
 However, I do recommend you dump everything in ``thesis.tex`` or writing all chapters in another .tex file then import in ``thesis.tex``.
 That way, the "File outline" panel to your left hand will render your entire thesis outline.

 ============================================================================================ <br>